sailesh-ramayanam/soochi/react/signup-form/question.md

 ## UI requirements

 1. Add Validation for each input fields.
 If validation failed then show the respective error message.
-Given below is expected functionality and error message which is to be displayed if that functionality fails<br>
+Given below is expected functionality for each input field and error message which is to be displayed if that functionality fails<br>

     **Note: Show only one error message at a time and they should have the same priority order as given below**

     - Every input field should be filled.
-Error Message: `All fields are mandatory`
+If any of the field is missing, display Error Message: `All fields are mandatory`
     - Name must be alphanumeric ({space} allowed).
-Error Message: `Name is not alphanumeric`
+If it is not alphanumeric, display Error Message: `Name is not alphanumeric`
     - Email must contain one @ character.
-Error Message: `Email must contain @`
+If it doesn't contain @ character, display Error Message: `Email must contain @`
-    - Gender value should be either male or female or other.
-Error Message: `Please identify as male, female or others`
+    - Gender value should be either male or female or other. if it's not one of them, then displayError Message: `Please identify as male, female or others`
     - Phone Number must be number.
-Error Message: `Phone Number must contain only numbers`
+If it contains string or any other character other than number, display Error Message: `Phone Number must contain only numbers`
     - Password length should at least be 6 characters long.
-Error Message: `Password must contain atleast 6 letters`
+If it doesnt contain a minimum od 6 letter count, display Error Message: `Password must contain atleast 6 letters`
     - Submit Button

 2. Default value for gender should be male